-Second Outline and Essay (25%)
+Essay (25%)

-Students will write an outline according to the model discussed in lectures AND an essay of 1200 words.
-The instructor will provide a new choice of questions, as well as a suggestion for scholarly reading to advance the student's critical engagement.
+Students will write an essay of 1200 words.
+The instructor will provide a choice of questions.
 Students will choose one question and respond in the form of an essay.
-When grading, the instructor will consider whether or not the student demonstrates increasing mastery of all aspects of persuasive writing.
+When grading, the instructor will consider the student's ability to answer the question with a logically coherent and fluently expressed argument, fully supported by evidence drawn from the appropriate course texts.